-In summer 2011, the State of Michigan and Norfolk Southern (NS) came to agreement on terms of sale of the Dearborn-Kalamazoo portion of the Wolverine corridor.
+In 2013, ownership of the Dearborn-Kalamazoo portion of the Wolverine corridor was transferred from Norfolk Southern (NS) to the State of Michigan and Norfolk Southern (NS).
 Michigan completed the purchase partially with \$150 million from the federal High Speed Intercity Passenger Rail Program.
-This track segment joins directly on the west with the Amtrak-owned Kalamazoo-Porter segment of the same corridor.
-The sale was completed on December 7, 2012; full transfer of ownership was completed in 2013.
+This track segment joins directly on the west with the Amtrakowned Kalamazoo-Porter segment of the same corridor.

 Concurrently, the State received \$196.5 million to upgrade and engineer Dearborn-Kalamazoo improvements to bring track speeds to 110 mph throughout, improving safety, comfort, and travel times for passengers all along the Wolverine corridor.
 With improvements on the Amtrak-owned segment, over 200 miles of the corridor are under the control of Amtrak and Michigan DOT, with the aim of reducing travel times between Chicago and Detroit from 5 hours, 15 minutes, to under four hours.
-Amtrak, under contract to the state, took over maintenance functions of the Dearborn-Kalamazoo segment from Norfolk Southern on February 16, 2013.
-Construction on infrastructure improvements to increase track speeds began in September 2013.
+Amtrak, under contract to the state, took over maintenance functions of the Dearborn-Kalamazoo segment from Norfolk Southern in 2013.
+Construction on infrastructure improvements to increase track speeds began the same year.
 Planned upgrades include replacement of ties, rails, and switches, improvements to grade crossings, and extension of an advanced signal system (see below).

 Amtrak, in a partnership with the Federal Railroad Administration and the State of Michigan, developed a radio-based train communication system, the Incremental Train Control System (ITCS).
-It currently is in high-speed, revenue service on 80 miles of Amtrak-owned track in Michigan, and prevents train-to-train collisions and train overspeed conditions, and protects track workers.
+It currently is in high-speed, revenue service on 80 miles of Amtrak-owned track in Michigan and prevents train-to-train collisions and train overspeed conditions, and protects track workers.
 ITCS is a form of Positive Train Control (PTC), an advanced signal system required by 2018 on most routes with passenger train service.